Guillermo Timoner

-Guillermo Timoner Obrador (born 24 March 1926) is a retired Spanish cyclist.
+Guillermo Timoner Obrador (24 March 1926 – 17 August 2023) was a Spanish cyclist.
 With six gold and two silver medals won in the UCI Motor-paced World Championships between 1955 and 1965 he is one of the most successful motor-paced racers of all times.
 During his career, which spanned 52 years, he also won 29 national titles in various cycling disciplines.